Distinguishability Transitions in Non-Unitary Boson Sampling Dynamics: Non-unitary boson sampling

+Here, $\mathrm{Per}[W(t)]$ is the permanent of an $n$-by-$n$ matrix $W(t)$ defined as $W_{pq}(t)=U_{\mathsf{In}_p\mathsf{Out}_q}(t)$, where $\mathsf{Out}_q=(x_q^\mathrm{out},\sigma_q^\mathrm{out})$ is the label for the $q$th output photon.
+Note that Eq.~\eqref{eq:probability-distribution} has the same form with the unitary case~\cite{scheel2004permanents} except for the nomalization factor $N(t)$.
 The essence of the boson sampling problem is that $P(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$ can be hard to sample by a classical computer.
 For example, Ref.~\cite{aaronson2013the} provided a plausible conjecture based on a polynomial hierarchy that the problem is \#P-hard when $U(t)$ is a Gaussian random unitary matrix.
 On the other hand, constraints on $U(t)$, such as the positivity of matrix elements or the generatability by short-time dynamics of local Hamiltonians, result in distributions that are efficiently sampled \cite{aaronson2011computational,deshpande2018dynamical}.
-To explore whether or not sampling $P(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$ is efficiently carried out, we evaluate the $L_1$-distance between $P(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$ and another reference distribution $Q(\{n^\mathrm{in}\},\{n^\mathrm{out}\},t)$,